What is a Pantograph, and How Does It Power Train?

 The modern electric train gets power from overhead lines, a third rail, or onboard battery packs.

-This system does not cover the diesel-electric or gas turbine electric that has onboard fueled prime movers like gas turbines or diesel engines.
+This system does not cover the diesel-electric or gas turbine electric with onboard fueled prime movers like gas turbines or diesel engines.

 Electric trains run on electric generators or motors.
 This equipment requires electricity to gain the energy needed to move the train.